+in greater detail below.
 Street sweeping, leaf and litter collection will be performed periodically throughout the permit term.
 The cost for disposal and estimated quantity of debris, trash, dirt, etc. disposed from the maintenance and cleaning/sweeping of numerous parking structures, surface lots and roadways throughout the University will be tracked for subsequent reporting.
-FY 2008-2009 (annual) ✓ ~ ~

-• Waste removal from roadway and parking lot cleaning and maintenance is quantified annually and will be provided in the annual report.

-THE UNIVERSITY OF MICHIGAN - #MI0053902 FY 2021-2022 MID-YEAR REPORT PAGE 41 OF 45
+FY 2008-2009 (annual) √ √ √ Waste removal from roadway and parking lot cleaning and ma will be provided in the annual report. intenance is quan tified annually a nd A strategy to reduce the runoff of TSS from paved surfaces to the maximum extent practicable, with a goal of reducing the annual TSS loading by 25% as compared to annual loading with no suspended solids controls will be developed (2010-2012) and implemented (2013) at the University.
+An estimate of the TSS loading reduction achieved through this strategy will be documented.
+FY 2012-2013 (annual) √ ✓ P2/GH Activity Cı ırrent Sta tus P2/GH Activity Measurable Goals Initial Action Reported in: In Compliance d as Effort v) Reported in: (mid-year) l as Effort v)

-P2/GH Activity C urrent Sta itus Measurable Goals Initial Action Reported in: In Compliance Completed as Previously Reported Ongoing Effort (see below) Develop BMPs to control dust and suspended solids in runoff from unpaved roads and parking lots.
-A list of unpaved roads and parking lots will be created (2010-2011).
-FY 2011-2012 (mid-year) ~ ~ The use of coal tar emulsions to seal asphalt surfaces will be prohibited, as required in the permit.
-Plan reviews for construction and renovation projects involving asphalt will include comments from EHS-AA prohibiting the use of coal tar emulsions for U-M projects.
-Comments on construction and renovation projects are kept on file at the EHS-AA office.
-FY 2009-2010 (annual) ~ ~ Incremental annual reduction in the use of salt for de-icing to reach 50% reduction based on an average annual use of 2600 tons per year at UMAA from 1989 to 1999.
+Incremental annual reduction in the use of salt for de-icing to reach 50% reduction based on an average annual use of 2600 tons per year at UMAA from 1989 to 1999.
 The quantity of salt used for deicing will be tracked on an annual basis.
-FY 2008-2009 (annual) ~ ~ ~ • Salt usage is quantified annually and will be provided in the ann ual report. • • Increase the use of alternative de-icers annually to replace/supplement salt use.
+FY 2008-2009 (annual) ✓ ✓ ✓ Salt usage is quantified annually and will be provided in the ar nual report.
+Increase the use of alternative de-icers annually to replace/supplement salt use.
 The quantity of alternative de-icers will be tracked on an annual basis.
-FY 2008-2009 (annual) ~ ~ ~ • The usage of alternative de-icers is quantified annually and will be provided in the e annu al report.
+FY 2008-2009 (annual) ✓ √ ✓ The usage of alternative de-icers is quantified annually and wil l be provided in the he ann ual report.
 All applicators (technicians) will be trained in pesticide and fertilizer use.
 The number of pesticide and fertilizer technicians will be tracked on an annual basis.
-FY 2008-2009 (annual) ~ ~ ~ • Applicable staff are certified Pesticide Applicators and routinely maintain their certification.
-There are approximately 75 staff cu Applicators.
-There are also six staff certified in Integrated Pest N rrently certified a ; to Eliminate the need for vegetative replacement due to salt damage to the maximum extent practicable.
+FY 2008-2009 (annual) ✓ \ ✓ Applicable staff are certified Pesticide Applicators and routinely attend State of Michigan training to maintain their certification.
+There are approximately 76 staff currently certified as Pesticide Applicators.
+There are also six staff certified in Integrated Pest Management.
+Eliminate the need for vegetative replacement due to salt damage to the maximum extent practicable.
 The need for replacement vegetation will be tracked for subsequent reporting.
-FY 2008-2009 (annual) ~ ~ ~ Vegetation replacement due to salt damage is quantified annuall report. y and will be prov vided i in the annu ıal P2/GH-3 Fleet Maintenance The U-M owns and operates a large fleet of vehicles, including buses and cars, that is maintained by Logistics, Transportation & Parking.
+FY 2008-2009 (annual) √ √ ✓ Vegetation replacement due to salt damage is quantified annua report.
+Vegetation replacement due to salt damage is quantified annually and will be provided in the annual

+P2/GH-3 Fleet Maintenance

+The U-M owns and operates a large fleet of vehicles, including buses and cars, that is maintained by Logistics, Transportation & Parking.
 The U-M also owns and operates a fleet of equipment, including lawn mowers and rototillers that is maintained by Custodial & Grounds Services.
 All vehicles and equipment are regularly maintained to ensure proper and effective operation as well as prevent impacts on storm water quality.
-In 2010-2012, Develop SWPPPs for all fleet maintenance and storage yards/facilities at U-M. FY 2012-2013 (mid-year) ~ ~